 Ninth Circuit Won’t Let SF Police Officers Off in Killing

-SAN FRANCISCO (CN) — The Ninth Circuit on Wednesday gave the family of a schizophrenic man whom San Francisco police shot to death in his home after he cut a guest with an X-Acto knife a second chance to hold the officers accountable.
+SAN FRANCISCO (CN) — The Ninth Circuit on Wednesday gave the family of a man with Schizophrenia whom San Francisco police shot to death in his home after he cut a guest with an X-Acto knife a second chance to hold the officers accountable.

-The three-judge panel found that Officers Timothy Ortiz and Austin Wilson have qualified immunity for killing Tony Bui, but not for the family’s claim of excessive force.
+In deciding whether Officers Timothy Ortiz and Austin Wilson have qualified immunity for killing Tony Bui, a three-judge panel found that they do not have it on the Bui family’s excessive force claim, but they do have it on its Fourteenth Amendment familial interference claim.

 A jury could conclude that the officers acted unreasonably when they shot Bui, and that it was unclear whether they had reasonable grounds to think Bui could kill or seriously injure them as he slowly approached them with the 1-inch blade in his hand, the panel wrote in the unsigned, unpublished memorandum.

-“Deadly force is not appropriate simply because a suspect is armed,” according to Ninth Circuit Judges Ronald Gould and Marsha Berzon and U.S. District Judge William Sessions III, sitting by designation from Vermont.
+“Deadly force is not appropriate simply because a suspect is armed,” according to U.S. Circuit Judges Ronald Gould and Marsha Berzon and U.S. District Judge William Sessions III, sitting by designation from Vermont.

 Ortiz and Wilson killed Bui on Dec.
 29, 2010, as his niece was entertaining about 15 other teenagers at the family home.